antitree/syscall2seccomp/README.md

 # strace2seccomp

-The goal of this script is to help build a custom seccomp BPF profile by collecting syscalls from various tools and outputting them to the [Docker custom seccomp profiles](https://docs.docker.com/engine/security/seccomp/) JSON format.
+This tool tries to help build custom Docker seccomp profile by collecting syscalls from various tools and outputting them to the [Docker custom seccomp profiles](https://docs.docker.com/engine/security/seccomp/) JSON format.
 In theory, this would  let you come up with a customized whitelist of only the required syscalls and block/error/crash\* all other syscall attempts.